 No need to wait for the season of tricks and treats to get a kick of that adrenaline rush from being scared.
 Los Angeles is full of rich history—which also means it carries quite the haunting past—from the good, the bad to just downright creepy.

-Below is our perfectly curated list haunted locations in Los Angeles you can visit, as recommended by our favorite spooky expert Ansley AKA Spooky Foodie on TikTok.
-Do you dare scroll?
+Below is our perfectly curated list haunted locations in the city you can visit—as recommended by our favorite spooky expert Ansley AKA Spooky Foodie on TikTok and Instagram.
+Do you dare scroll? 👻

 1. El Cid

 Before El Cid was the iconic Flamenco venue we know today, it lived several past lives.
 About 100 years ago, it was a café up until 1932 when it was bought out.
 It turned into the Gateway Theatre before becoming the Cabaret Concert Theatre between 1950 and 1961, which served as a favorite nightspot for Hollywood producers, talent scouts, agents, and celebrities.
 Then come December 7th, 1962, Flamenco dancers Juan Talavera and Margarita Cordova, along with her husband Clark Allen, opened a venue that exists today: El Cid.
 Today, they’re known for their incredible dining and events that still hold true to their roots, as they still hold on to their decades-old flamenco show every weekend.

 With such a range of history, it’s no wonder why there is so much energy felt by El Cid workers.
 Security guards and managers have reported eerie experiences like the flamenco dolls on display moving themselves from case to case, and even have felt watched by the dolls.
 Reportedly, you can even catch one of the dolls breathing as her eyes follow you around the room.
 Don’t believe us?
 Seems like you’ll just have to see it for yourself…

 Location: 4212 Sunset Blvd, Los Angeles, CA 90029